Coronavirus (COVID-19) - Help for Businesses

 Third Sector Organisations

-For advice and support please see Welsh Government website
+For advice and support please see the Business, economy and innovation section of the Welsh Government website

 Summary of Assistance

 Small and medium sized (SMEs) businesses will be able to apply for bank loans and overdrafts.
 Scheme will support loans of up to £5 million in value.

 This scheme is now open for applications.
 To apply, you should talk to your bank or one of the 40 accredited finance providers

 Any entity with a UK payroll.
 80% of usual monthly wage costs, up to £2,500 a month. https://www.gov.uk/guidance/claim-for-wage-costs-through-the-coronavirus-job-retention-scheme

 You can now submit claims for periods starting on or after 1 July.